pfgeiger/containers/inventory exercises/Microservices-HandsOnLab-002.md

         # cd docker
         # docker build -t cloudnative/inventoryservice .

+3. You will use an environment variable called SUFFIX; this is to make your instances unique for the class.
+If you follow the README.md guide, this suffix is your container namespace string.
+Note that the group create command defines environment variables that represent the entries in the application.yml that you looked at earlier.
+	#export SUFFIX=<your suffix>

-3. Tag and push the local docker image to bluemix private registry.
+Tag and push the local docker image to bluemix private registry.

         # docker tag cloudnative/inventoryservice registry.ng.bluemix.net/$(cf ic namespace get)/inventoryservice-${SUFFIX}
         # docker push registry.ng.bluemix.net/$(cf ic namespace get)/inventoryservice-${SUFFIX}